chenxingqiang/jax-ml/doc/glossary.rst

 =========================================

-This glossary hopes to definitively represent the tacit and explicit conventions applied in Scikit-learn and its API, while providing a reference for users and contributors.
+This glossary hopes to definitively represent the tacit and explicit conventions applied in Jax-learn and its API, while providing a reference for users and contributors.
 It aims to describe the concepts and either detail their corresponding API or link to other relevant parts of the documentation which do so.
 By linking to glossary entries from the API Reference and User